How seriously is Germany taking its colonial history? | DW | 26.04.2021

 In February, Tanzania's ambassador to Germany, Abdallah Possi, demanded the German government start negotiating a deal for reparations with Tanzania.
 This would allow Berlin to show that "Germans have finally accepted responsibility for human rights abuses during the colonial era, and that they take what happened to Tanzanians in the past seriously," the ambassador told the Berlin daily Tagesspiegel.
 Possi was referring to the Maji Maji Rebellion, an uprising against German colonial forces from 1905 until 1907, which claimed around 250,000 victims.

-After Germany's media published Possi's comments, the ministry of foreign affairs said the Tanzanian government had not yet approached Berlin officially over reparations.
+After Germany's media published Possi's comments, the Foreign Ministry said the Tanzanian government had not yet approached Berlin officially over reparations.
 The topic has almost disappeared from public debate, and the German parliament has remained silent.

 There is also concern the German school system does not give colonialism the space it needs.